The void-galaxy cross-correlation function with massive neutrinos and modified gravity

 \subsection{Void finder}

-When identifying voids within the halo catalogue of a simulation we must first define a void numerically.
-In this paper we apply two different void definitions, spherical voids and voxel voids.
+When identifying voids within the halo catalogue of a simulation, we must first define a void numerically.
+In this paper, we apply two different void definitions, spherical voids and voxel voids.

-For the spherical void detection we use the void finder module implemented in \pylians{}\footnote{\url{https://github.com/franciscovillaescusa/Pylians3}}, which is based on the method detailed in \cite{Banerjee2016}.
-Here we provide the algorithm with a range of radii corresponding to spherical regions of various sizes that we would like to investigate, along with an overdensity threshold given by $\Delta = \rho/\bar{\rho} -1$.
+For the spherical void detection, we used the void finder module implemented in \pylians{}\footnote{\url{https://github.com/franciscovillaescusa/Pylians3}}, which is based on the method detailed in \cite{Banerjee2016}.
+Here, the algorithm is provided with a range of radii corresponding to spherical regions of various sizes to be investigated, along with an overdensity threshold given by $\Delta = \rho/\bar{\rho} -1$.
 Starting with the largest radius, the simulation box is divided into a grid and the density profile is calculated in each voxel and smoothed on a scale corresponding to the given radius.
 Voxels with densities below the threshold are identified and sorted.
 Starting with the lowest density voxel, all the voxels around it within the given radius are considered and added as a part of the void.
 This is then repeated for the next to lowest density voxel and so on.
 If any of the voxels within the corresponding radius are already assigned to another void, the new void is rejected.
-Once this is done for all the voxels below the density threshold the algorithm moves on to the next to largest radius provided, smooths the density field at that scale, and once again proceeds as explained above.
-This is repeated for all the radii given initially and the resulting voids identified will be spherical regions of these specific sizes with the centre at the lowest density voxel.
-In our case we set $\Delta = -0.5$ and provide the algorithm with 24 void radii between $16-82\,h^{-1}\mathrm{Mpc}$.
+Once this is done for all the voxels below the density threshold, the algorithm moves on to the next to largest radius provided, smooths the density field at that scale, and once again proceeds as explained above.
+This is repeated for all the radii given initially, and the resulting voids identified are spherical regions of these specific sizes, with the centre at the lowest density voxel.
+In our case, we set $\Delta = -0.75$ and provided the algorithm with 47 void radii between $16-82\,h^{-1}\mathrm{Mpc}$.